Corolla Things To Do

 - (252) 453-0877

 Scott Trabue’s Wild Horse Safari is an off-road eco-adventure that will deliver you and your family directly to the wild Spanish Mustangs that have thrived on the northern Outer Banks for nearly 500 years.
-Your naturalist guide will carry you through 30 miles of beaches, dune and back country sand lanes to discover the Outer Banks unique wildlife.
+Your naturalist guide will carry you in custom open-air Safari Cruisers through 30 miles of beaches, dune and back country sand lanes to discover the Outer Banks’ unique wildlife.
 Shore life including pelicans, dolphins and osprey are almost always present.
 You will hear stories about the Ghost Fleet and Outer Banks maritime history and learn about the mysterious petrified forest.
-Back Country Outfitters has exclusive access to the Spanish Mustang Reserve, where sightings of these regal wild horses is guaranteed, while your tour guide explains their Spanish Colonial heritage and the local preservation efforts.
-Travel in custom open-air Safari Cruisers, semi open-air vehicles or private 4x4 Suburbans with AC.
+Back Country Outfitters has exclusive access to the Spanish Mustang Preserve, where sightings of these regal wild horses is guaranteed, while your tour guide explains their Spanish Colonial heritage and the local preservation efforts.
 Reservations are required.

 - 1066 Ocean Trail, Inn at Corolla Light